 Keeping a symptom diary about the intensity and frequency of your allergies can aid in developing a tailored treatment approach.

-There is a range of natural remedies which can assist in the relief of allergic symptoms and reactions.
-Polynesian Hay Fever Tablets are widely used as they will not affect or be affected by other medication, work well with HRT and contraceptives and are non-drowsy.
-They are made of natural herbs and can relieve sneezing as well as itching in the nose, throat and eyes.
+There is a range of natural remedies which may assist in the relief of allergic symptoms and reactions.
+A combination of herbal and nutritional supplementation may relieve sneezing as well as itching in the nose, throat and eyes.

-If your eyes are particularly itchy, natural eye drops are available which will also work with contact lenses.
-For itchy skin, herb nettle or nettle tea, along with vitamin C can help to provide relief.
+If your eyes are particularly itchy, saline eye drops may help.
+For itchy skin, cool nettle tea, along with vitamin C can help to provide relief.
 Vitamin C is also a natural antihistamine.